-

 Executive leads year-round campaign to help fund AHA advancements and improve health in New York City

-Michael Monahan named 2025 American Heart Association Heart of New York City Chair NEW YORK, NY, March 20, 2025 — For more than 100 years, the American Heart Association has … Read more
+Michael Monahan named 2025 American Heart Association Heart of New York City Chair NEW YORK, NY, March 20, 2025 — For more than 100 years, the American Heart Association has committed to advancing health and hope for everyone, everywhere.
+Through the Heart of New York City campaign, Michael Monahan, Vice Chairman, CBRE, will lead community-wide … Read more

 -